tholman/overscroll/readme.md

 ###Browser support

-Overscroll has been tested in the latest stable builds of Safari, Chrome...
+Overscroll has been tested in the latest stable builds of Safari and ~~Chrome~~ (Chrome has removed this as of version 40)...
 IE & Firefox don't really have the "overscroll" zones, so they won't work.
 Its just for fun... so not the end of the world ;)

 ### License